A Survey on Speech Deepfake Detection: Fully Deepfake detection

 \subsubsection{Activation function}

 Research has explored modifying the activation functions as well.
-Kang et al. \cite{kang2022attentive} conduct experiments with multiple E2E models and find that the learnable activation functions, such as parametric-ReLU (PReLU) \cite{he2015delving} and Attention-ReLU (ARelu) \cite{chen2020arelu}, improve the performance greater than non-learnable activation functions.
-Additionally, ensembling both learnable and non-learnable activation functions by addition, including ReLU, AReLU, PReLU, LeakyReLU, and ELU, outperforms using any single one of the activation functions solely \cite{kang2021investigation}.
+Kang et al. \cite{kang2022attentive} conduct experiments with multiple E2E models and find that the learnable activation functions, such as parametric-ReLU (PReLU) and Attention-ReLU (ARelu), improve the performance greater than non-learnable activation functions.